James Monroe Law Office: Description and history

 The outside includes a memorial garden to James Monroe, which features a bust of him sculpted by Margaret French Cresson, daughter of Daniel Chester French.

-This building, composed of three separate 19th century structures later joined together, occupies a site said by tradition to be the law office of future United States President James Monroe from 1786 to 1789.
+This building, composed of three separate 19th century structures later joined, occupies a site said by tradition to be the law office of future United States President James Monroe from 1786 to 1789.
 Monroe had prior to this time served in the Virginia House of Delegates and in the Congress of the Confederation, from which he resigned in 1786.
 In 1788, he was a delegate to the Virginia ratifying convention for the United States Constitution.
 He initially opposed adoption until a Bill of Rights could be added.

 Monroe's law office was acquired in 1928 by Laurence Hoes, a Monroe family descendant who established the James Monroe Memorial Foundation (see: www.monroefoundation.org) to manage the property.
 He accumulated a variety of artifacts related to his illustrious ancestor, restored the property, and opened it as a museum.
 In 1964, the addition was built, and the Monroe Foundation gave the property to the state.
 It is now managed by a board consisting of members of the Monroe Foundation and the regents of the University of Mary Washington.